 The mortality rate is based on publicly available mortality tables for India.
-Those mortality tables tend to change only at the interval response to demographic changes.
-Future salary increases and gratuity increases are based on expected future inflation rates in India a) Provision for periodic maintenance (overlay activities)
+Those mortality tables tend to change only at the interval in response to demographic changes.
+Future salary increases and gratuity increases are based on expected future inflation rates in India.